Everest Base Camp Helicopter Tour With Landing

 • Enjoy a luxury breakfast with a 360-degree view of majestic mountains in the Everest View Hotel (13000ft).

-• Great views of famous peaks such as AmaDablam, Lhotse, Nuptse, Cho Oyu, and many more.
+• Close-up views of Mount Everest and other high mountains such as AmaDablam, Lhotse, Nuptse, Cho Oyu, and many more.

 • The shortest and easiest way to reach Mount Everest is by helicopter within a few hours.